 At the request of the Swiss Cultural Association of Aikido Sensei moved to Europe in 1977.
 From this time he was a delegated Aikido teacher from the Aikikai Foundation and was fully concentrated on the art development and promoting.
 He became a Technical Director for ACSA and in 1986 opened a Aikido Ikeda Dojo Zurich.

 He embraced all the Switzerland and been visiting various Dojos a few times in a week despite his own Dojo where he gave regular lessons.
 In addiction, he led international seminars and maintained a friendship with the nearby countries.
 The next video was made in Sofia, Bulgaria during the European Aikido Federation General Meeting in 1995.
 Another headliner was a Masatake Fujita Shihan.

 He got his 7th Dan in 1989.
 In 1994 Ikeda Sensei became a Technical Director of Czech Aikido Aikikai, in 1996 a Technical Director of Slovak Aikido Aikikai and a technical adviser of the International Aikido Federation together with Hiroshi Isoyama.
 From 1997 a held a post of a Technical Director for the Yugoslavian Aikido Federation in Serbia, from 1998 a Technical Director for the Turkish Aikido Association.

-Masatomi Ikeda has a lot of foreign internships in Europe countries in the first place.
-He has a good list of high ranked students up to 6th Dan.
-Despite his health condition, he is still practicing in Japan.
+Masatomi Ikeda had a lot of foreign internships.
+Mostly in the European countries.
+He was practicing in Japan in the late years despite his health condition and still has a good list of high ranked students up to 6th Dan.
 Here’s a Facebook page dedicated to Masatomi Ikeda Shihan.